 Select observations of these data include:

 - The estimates for 2022 reflected each firm’s expectations for the domestic economy as of late April or May as well as four or five months of actual hotel performance data.
-This expected higher level of accuracy would suggest that we should finish this year in comparatively decent shape.
+This expected a higher level of accuracy would suggest that we should finish this year in comparatively decent shape.

 - Each firm’s outlook for 2023 calls for another year of attractive growth in both occupancy and average daily rate.
 Even if they end up being 50 percent off, it would still be a good year for hotels.